 A regular Newsletter is produced which provides details of forthcoming LGA events, as well as other relevant events in the region.
 Since 2002 members have received a printed Field Visit Reports booklet that contains reports, written by visit attendees, of all the field visits that have taken place that year.
 Past copies of this booklet can be viewed here.

 Between 1883 and 1987 the Association produced various publications.
 Initially these contained reports of lectures and field visits but latterly contained original papers by both members and non-members.
 These are archived in the Reference Section of Leeds City Library where they can be accessed for viewing.
 A set is also held in the Special Collections section of Leeds University, Brotherton Library.
 A catalogue of their contents can be viewed here.

 The Association, as well as individual members, have collaborated with other local groups, societies and public bodies in several geological conservation and education projects.
-This has resulted in the identification, preservation, and interpretation of several geological sites in the area.An interpretative panel, sited at Surprise View on Otley Chevin, of Otley Chevin and the Lower Wharfe Valley, geological trails and leaflets for Otley Chevin, Roundhay Park and Boston Spa are examples of some of this work.
+This has resulted in the identification, preservation, and interpretation of several important geological sites in the area.
+Examples of this work are the interpretative panel at Surprise View, Otley Chevin detailing the geology of Otley Chevin and the Lower Wharfe Valley, geological trails and leaflets for Otley Chevin, Roundhay Park and Boston Spa.
 These were produced in collaboration with Leeds City Council, Boston Spa Parish Council, West Yorkshire Geology Trust and Friends of Roundhay Park.

 Each year the Association receives requests to provide information, such as details of local geology, a talk, geological specimens or requesting attendance at local events.
 These might come from local study groups, schools, or members of the public and the Association always endeavours to respond in a suitable manner.